-If you stick to the legal stuff, alcohol, it’s very easy to over-do it because the drinks come in buckets!
+If you stick to the legal stuff, alcohol, it’s very easy to overdo it because the drinks come in buckets!

 The day after the party you’ll see people with bandaged hands, legs and feet.
-They’ve either cut themselves on broken glass that litters the beach (wear shoes – not flip flops), or they’ve had an encounter with the flaming skipping rope or limbo stick.
+They’ve either cut themselves on broken glass that litters the beach (tip: wear closed-in shoes – not flip flops), or they’ve had an encounter with the flaming skipping rope or limbo stick.
 The idea is to get as many people as possible jumping the rope, and spin it so fast the flames go out.
 It doesn’t always work out and injuries from a kerosene-soaked flaming rope can be pretty nasty.

 Plan your escape carefully.

-Speaking of mopeds and motorscooters, do you need a license to ride in Thailand, and what happens if you don't have one?
+Speaking of mopeds and motorscooters, do you need a license to ride in Thailand and what happens if you don't have one?

 Always take care of each other.
 Just because this is a beach party a long way from home it doesn’t mean you should let your guard down.

-Most people walk away from the Full Moon Party having had a thoroughly good time, if they skip the skipping rope, drink responsibly and leave valuables at home, then you’ll be around to come back to the best beach party in the world again and again.
+Most people walk away from the Full Moon Party having had a thoroughly good time, if they skip the skipping rope, drink responsibly and leave valuables at home.
+Follow these rules and you’ll be around to come back to the best beach party in the world again and again.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.